 Floods are among the most frequent and costly natural disasters in terms of human hardship and economic loss.
 The geographic location of flooding is concentrated in the floodway and floodplain of the Truckee River and its tributaries, including Steamboat Creek and Dry Creek in eastern Reno and southern Sparks.
 The Truckee River headwaters comprise the Lake Tahoe Basin.
 The river drains part of the high Sierra Nevada and empties into Pyramid Lake.
 The three types of flooding are 100-year and 500-year floods; flash flooding; and closed-basin flooding.

 Floods can cause substantial damage to structures, landscapes, and utilities, as well as jeopardize life safety.
-Certain health hazards are also common to flooding events.
-Standing water and wet materials in structures can become breeding grounds for microorganisms such as bacteria, mold and viruses.
+Certain health hazards are also common in flooding events.
+Standing water and wet materials in structures can become breeding grounds for microorganisms such as bacteria, mold, and viruses.
 Where flooding occurs in populated areas, warning and evacuation will be of critical importance to reduce life and safety impacts.

 To learn more about flood management, click here.